Folding@home is biological

 I am also shocked at the low turnout (439) by MAC OS X users.

-This has got to reflect a mistake in stats collection.
+This has got to be an error in stats collection.

 There are almost 1 billion accounts registered on Facebook.
 Even